TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 ## 29 July 2025
 - [ ] Review of run_arc_tasks_soar.py
-  - [ ] Ensure categories for each each result attempt are complete (i.e. test result, train result, api failures, api timeout, max length reached, code extraction failed, code execution failed.)
+  - [x] Ensure categories for each each result attempt are complete (i.e. test result, train result, api failures, api timeout, max length reached, code extraction failed, code execution failed.)
   - [ ] Manual review of threading and timeouts.
   - [ ] What does sglang do if a request is stopped?
-Does it continue - resulting in a build-up in the serverload?
+Does it continue - resulting in a build-up in the serverload? https://github.com/sgl-project/sglang/issues/3520 .
+No obvious fix here available.
 - [ ] Evaluation on shortest 30 evaluation problems:
   - [x] Soar model.
 54%
   - [x] Qwen Base.
 7%